Team-Armadillo-IBM/agnostic-agent-framework/README.md

 ```

 Each tool referenced in `plan` must have a matching entry under `tools`.
 The
-framework resolves tool classes dynamically and caches instances across steps.
+executor resolves tool classes dynamically and caches instances across steps.

-### Adding new tools
+### Adding a new tool

-1. Implement a subclass of `BaseTool` with an `execute` method.
+1. Subclass `BaseTool` and implement `execute`.
-2. Expose it via a fully-qualified path (for example `my_package.tools.CustomTool`).
+2. Expose the class via a fully-qualified path (for example
+   `my_package.tools.CustomTool`).
-3. Update the YAML configuration with the tool definition and any constructor
+3. Update `config.yaml` with the tool definition and constructor arguments.
-   arguments.

-The executor will automatically resolve the class the next time a plan step
+The executor will resolve the class the next time a plan step references the
-references the tool.
+tool.

 ### Docling integration

-The optional `DoclingTool` enriches document parsing when the
+The optional Docling adapter enriches document parsing when the
 [Docling](https://github.com/docling-project/docling) dependency is installed.
 Without Docling the tool falls back to deterministic chunking so tests remain
 hermetic.
 See [README_DOCLING.md](README_DOCLING.md) for usage details.

+## Development tips

+- Adjust logging levels via standard Python logging configuration to surface
+  executor timing information.
+- Extend the unit tests in `agentic_framework/tests/` when adding new tools or
+  planner heuristics to preserve deterministic behaviour.

 ## License